nightroman/FarNet/FSharpFar/README.md

 ***
 ## Use as project

-When a configuration file `*.fs.ini` is ready you can use the menu command `Project` in order to generate a special `*.fsproj` with your source files and open it by the associated program, usually Visual Studio.
-It is not for building a module or assembly, it is just for convenient work on your files.
+When a configuration file `*.fs.ini` is ready use the menu commands `Project (fsproj) (VSCode)` in order to generate a special `*.fsproj` with the source files and open it by the associated program (usually Visual Studio) or by VSCode (ensure `code.cmd` is in the path and the VSCode F# extension is installed).

-You do not have to build anything and restart Far Manager in order to use updated assemblies.
-Just edit and save your F# files in this project then use them in Far Manager by `fs:` commands, directly or via associations.
+The generated project is not for building but for working with sources using powerful development environments.
+You may build to make sure everything is correct but you do not have to, code checkers show errors.
+Edit your files, save, switch to Far Manager (no restart is needed), and run by `fs:`.

 The generated project includes: